 Emerald Ash Borer

-EAB detection is extremely difficult.
+Detecting Emerald Ash Borer is very difficult.
 Visual survey is not as useful as branch peeling; branch peeling is more accurate.
-If an ash tree is experiencing die back or looking unhealthy, residents are encouraged to have it examined by a professional tree company, or contact the Colorado Department of Agriculture.
-Infestation signs include:
+If an ash tree is experiencing dieback or looking unhealthy, have the tree examined by a professional tree company.
+You can also send pictures of your ash tree to Master Gardener Help Desk at CSU Extension in Arapahoe County for assistance with your tree.

 • Sparse leaves or branches in the upper part of the tree